 A 2011 study showed that women aged 12-19 who spent more time on Facebook had more of a risk for developing bulimia, anorexia, physical dissatisfaction, negative self image, etc. (Read the post here)

-I remember writing in my paper that girls as young as 7 years old – elementary schoolers – were reporting feeling as though they were too fat or not as pretty as their friends.
+I remember writing in my paper that girls as young as 7 years old – elementary schoolers, let that sink in– were reporting feeling as though they were too fat or not as pretty as their friends.